-The University Technology Enterprise Network (UTEN) program was created in 2007 between the Portuguese Government and the IC2 Institute of The University of Texas at Austin (UT Austin) to provide a commercialization outlet for the science and technology (S&T) in-country investments.
+The University Technology Enterprise Network (UTEN) program was created in 2007 between the Portuguese Government and The University of Texas at Austin (UT Austin) to provide a commercialization outlet for the science and technology (S&T) in-country investments.
 UTEN’s mission gradually evolved to build a professional, globally competitive and sustainable technology transfer and commercialization network in Portugal oriented toward international markets.

 Global Startup Program success story: Abyssal

 Global Startup Program expands opportunities for 2013-2014 participant Abyssal

 Abyssal (www.abyssal.eu) develops integrated Subsea Navigation Solutions for Remotely Operated Vehicles (ROVs).
 The company’s software, Abyssal OS, was developed after years of working with ROV pilots, subsea contractors, and oil & gas companies.
 Abyssal OS features advanced 3D technology, augmented reality, and precise navigation.
 These features allow it to operate safely in the world’s harshest aquatic environments, at depths up to 6,000 meters, or about 4 miles, while superior visualization for the ROV pilot helps reduce “down time” (time underwater), and thus decrease operational expenses.
 Headquartered in Matosinhos, Portugal, the company is led by Manuel Parente and Rafael Simão.